OmidZamani/Nix-NixOS-AwesomeList/README.md

-# Official Nix/NixOS Repositories
+# un-Official Nix/NixOS Repositories

-Welcome to the official GitHub repositories for Nix and NixOS!
+Welcome to the -un-official GitHub repositories for Nix and NixOS!
 This collection serves as a central hub for the core source code, documentation, and issue trackers related to Nix and NixOS.
 Whether you're a seasoned user or just getting started, this is the place to explore and contribute to the development of Nix and NixOS.

 ## Repository Overview